 - better identify what is in the public interest in any particular circumstance

 - identify and manage conflicts of interest

-- balance the obligations to both provide information to affected parties while observing the privacy of others
+- balance the obligations to provide information to affected parties and protect the privacy of others

 - effectively exercise discretionary powers